 \section{Introduction}

 Novel view synthesis is a fundamental task in both computer graphics and computer vision.
-Owing to its highly parallelized design and efficient use of GPU, 3DGS \citep{kerbl20233d} leverages explicit primitive-based representations to achieve significantly higher efficiency than implicit representation NeRF \citep{mildenhall2020nerf}, while still delivering competitive reconstruction quality.
-3DGS sparks a wave of research and rapid extensions to various downstream applications \citep{matsuki2024gaussian, chen2024text, dai2024high}.
+Owing to its highly parallelized design and efficient use of GPUs, 3DGS \citep{kerbl20233d} leverages explicit primitive-based representations to achieve significantly higher efficiency than implicit representation adopted in NeRF \citep{mildenhall2020nerf}, while still delivering competitive reconstruction quality.
+3DGS has sparked a wave of research and led to rapid extensions across various downstream applications \citep{matsuki2024gaussian, chen2024text, dai2024high}.

-As a representation directly optimized via backpropagation, 3DGS inherits the Adam \citep{kinga2015method} from DNNs, and in default attributes of all primitives are updated simultaneously within each iteration, which we call \textbf{synchronous} optimization in this work.
+As a representation directly optimized via backpropagation, 3DGS commonly adopts Adam \citep{kinga2015method} as its optimizer, following the standard practice in DNN training.
+By default, the attributes of all primitives are updated simultaneously at each iteration, which we refer to as \textbf{synchronous} optimization in this work.
 Given the viewpoint relationship, an ideal scenario is that the optimization of primitives is guided by gradients from visible viewpoints in different directions.
-However, upon closer examination, we observe that even when primitives are invisible under a given viewpoint and their gradients are set to zero, the \textbf{update-step coupling} induced by Adam and synchronous optimization implicitly rescales the optimizer state and causes updating in these invisible viewpoints.
-From the perspective of optimization efficiency, \citep{mallick2024taming} introduces Sparse Adam, which restricts updates to primitives visible under viewpoints while filtering out those invisible with zero gradients, thereby enabling \textbf{asynchronous} optimization.
-Nevertheless, this optimizer has not been widely adopted, since its efficiency gains come at the expense of degraded performance.
-However, we think that such a viewpoint-related optimizer remains promising, with the current limitation lying in the insufficient recognition of update-step coupling.
+However, upon closer examination, we observe that even when a primitive is invisible from a given viewpoint and receives zero gradients, the \textbf{update-step coupling} induced by Adam under synchronous optimization still evolves its optimizer state and can produce effective updates driven by historical moments.
+From the perspective of optimization efficiency, \citet{mallick2024taming} introduce Sparse Adam, which restricts updates to primitives visible from the current viewpoint while excluding invisible primitives with zero gradients, thereby enabling \textbf{asynchronous} optimization.
+Nevertheless, Sparse Adam has not been widely used, as its efficiency gains often come at the cost of degraded reconstruction performance.
+We argue that such viewpoint-related optimizer remains promising, and that its current limitation stems from insufficient recognition of update-step coupling.